The 2019 Roth IRA limits increased by $500 this year.

 The Roth 401k contribution limits also increased by $500.
 It’s time to adjust your contributions if you haven’t already!

-The 401k limits and IRA limits are determined based on inflation, so the 2013 social security wage base increased in addition to the Roth 401k limits and Roth IRA limits.
+The 401k limits and IRA limits are determined based on inflation, but can only increase in $500 increments.

 Here are the official contribution limits from the IRS: